utkarshg6/helpful/Git.md

 git branch -d {branch-name}
 ```

-Deleting a local branch irresepective of it's merge status
+Deleting a local branch irrespective of it's merge status

 - The `-D` option is an alias for `--delete --force`.